felixlopz/hubrise-test-task/content/apps/catalog-manager/en/user-interface.md

 - Variations
 - Options List

 Variations are typically used to provide different varieties of the base product, such as size or colour.
-Options allow you to specify optional items over and above the varations.
+Options allow you to specify optional additional items, such as extras.

 ---